vekatze/neut/book/src/terms.md

   (1, pointer-to-m) // 2-word tuple
 ```

-When evaluating `match`, the computer inspects the first element of the "tuple" `n`.
+When evaluating `match`, the runtime inspects the first element of the "tuple" `n`.

 ```neut
 define foo(n: my-nat) -> int {